adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 77\.
 Power to define jurisdiction.

-With respect to any of the matters mentioned in the last two sections the Parliament may make laws---
+With respect to any of the matters mentioned in the last two sections the Parliament may make laws—

 (i.)
 Defining the jurisdiction of any federal court other than the High
 Court: